 A note about these pages and photographs...

 In many ways, we return again and again to our starting points.
 The earliest photographs in my family's albums were black and white.
-Contemporary when they were made, they gradually became representations of another, almost ancient, world.
+Contemporary when they were made, they gradually became representative of another, almost ancient, world.
 Shadows and light locked away in a monochrome past.

 "Stare.
 It is the way to educate your eye, and more.
 Stare, pry, listen, eavesdrop.
 Die knowing something.
 You are not here long."